Tuesday 29 December 1964

 The role of Francis is a substantial change to John Gray's original script.
 The restaurant (Chez Bichette in the transmitted version) was originally "L'Universe", described as having been rebuilt after the war with "nothing quaint or antique about it".
 In Gray's script the waiter is Armand ("named after my uncle") who is initially unenthusiastic when Wilder and Challis walk in.
 He consults his watch as if to draw their attention to the lateness of the hour and looks pained when Wilder announces that, "We've come to have a dinner - a very long dinner."
 In the transmitted version, Campion is briskly polite, glancing at his watch to confirm they have time for dinner before leading them to a table.
 Armand is something of a sterotype - when the second couple enter, he's distracted by the pretty young girl, handing the menu upside-down to her companion.
 As Campion plays Francis, he is as at best unimpressed, at most disapproving of the couple.

 While the rest of the action sticks close to Gray's original, Armand's dialogue is amended to suit the revised character.
 When Wilder initially orders a Whisky, Armand disapproves saying, "Whisky does blunt our taste.
 Perhaps an aperitif" whereas Francis says, "Whisky's a little dreary.
 Wouldn't you prefer an aperitif?"
 Where the teleplay does stick to Armand's dialogue, it is generally interpreted by Campion to amusing effect (his uncle was, "a very peculiar man.
 He used to drink metal polish.")
-The final significant departure is his final scene.
+Another significant departure is his final scene.
 In the script, Wilder overpays Armand and the direction is that the waiter struggles with himself whether to admit this, before Wilder asks if Armand discovered his mistake in the change.
 "Surely not" Armand replies, to which Wilder responds "My mistake".
 The direction says that Armand "accepts the compliment".
-In the broadcast version, Challis and Wilder wait at the door for their changes.
-We hear offscreen Campion telling at the chef and a clatter of pans.
+In the broadcast version, Challis and Wilder wait at the door for the change.
+Offscreen, we hear offscreen Campion yelling at the chef, followed by a clatter of pans.
 Wilder and Challis shrug at each other and agree to leave the restaurant.

 Comparison of the rehearsal script and transmitted version also shows that Wilder's illness was downplayed slightly.
 In the script he takes a pill from a small box while waiting for Miss Lingard to connect a phone call for him, whereas in the transmitted version Wymark pours himself a glass of water without the pill.
 Similarly, a shot of Pamela Wilder trying to stick together the pieces of the chinese vase (which she had earlier broken in fury) was deleted from the transmitted version.